hydroper/as3parser/docs/features.md

 ## No switch fallthroughs

-The _noSwitchFallthroughs_ compiler option implicitly adds a `break` statement to non-empty switch cases.
+The _noSwitchFallthroughs_ compiler option, when `true`, requires that non-empty switch cases contain a trailling `break` statement.

 ```json
 {